Code-Institute-Submissions/Wave-CRM/README.md

 - W3C validator HTML errors fixed
 - W3C validator CSS errors fixed
 - Google Dev Tools Audit run and fixed issues on each page
+- JSHint errors and warnings fixed (for all that were necessary)

 ## Deployment